 City of Canandaigua were also invited to participate in Project Team meetings.
 The Project Team was to guide the update process from start to finish including drafting goals and action steps for the future.
 All of the meetings were open to the public, and the public was always welcome to comment.

 As part of the first order of business, the Project Team created a Public Engagement Plan used to guide the process from beginning to completion.
-It provided goals for engaging residents as well as a projected schedule for completion.
-Input and feedback from residents, business owners, and other local stakeholders were received throughout the planning process to give additional background information.
-The Public Engagement Plan is included as Appendix A.
+It provided goals for

 Image from March 2019 Kick-Off Meeting